 New Orleans is the ideal place to spend your paid time off, especially when you maximize it with holiday weekends.
 That’s because for every federal holiday, we have parades, festivals, and other events unique to the city.
-Read on below for how to spend a holiday weekend in NOLA, and see here for 25 Reasons to Visit in 2025.
+While we focused on using the least amount of PTO Days possible, just know that you're always welcome to take more to extend your trip to New Orleans.
+Read on below for how to spend a holiday weekend in NOLA, and see here for 26 Reasons to Visit in 2026.

 The third Monday in January is Martin Luther King, Jr. Day.
 New Orleans has plenty of community gatherings and volunteer opportunities to commemorate the day.
 The Ogden Museum of Southern Artoffers free admission plus art, crafts, and music in celebration of MLK Day.
 New Orleans City Park hosts an annual day of service on MLK Day.